NYPL/nypl-core/README.md

 2. If modifying `./vocabularies`, make your edits to the CSVs and then update the JSON-LD files using the included [`./vocabularies/scripts`](./vocabularies/scripts)
 3. (If modifying `./mappings`, you can just edit the JSONs directly.)
 4. Commit your changes.
-5. Create a pre-release tag using the next logical version number (e.g. if the current version is 1.32, run `git tag -a v1.33a`.
+5. Create a pre-release tag using the next logical version number (e.g. `v1.33a`.
 See [Working with Git tags](#working-with-git-tags))
-6. Git push your feature branch (and push your tags via `git push --tags`) and create a PR
+6. Git push and create a PR

 ### 2. Consider downstream effects